Pebble Creek Community Church

 IX.
 BOARD OF DEACONS

 Deacons are elected by the congregation at the annual meeting.
 A Deacon serves for a term of three years and may serve consecutive terms.
+A Deacon must be a member of the church.
 The Board of Deacons will be a minimum of six Deacons.
 The Board of Elders may increase the number of Deacons as needed.
 An unexpired vacancy on the Board of Deacons may be filled by the Board of Elders.

 Deacons, first of all, minister to those who are in need, to the sick, to the friendless, and to any who may be in distress.
 Deacons will assume other duties as may be delegated to them from time to time by the Elders.
 The Deacons shall be under the supervision and authority of the Elders.
-The Elders may select and appoint other members of the congregation to assist the Deacons in their ministry of compassion
+The Deacons may include other members of the congregation to assist the Deacons in their ministry of compassion.

 X. ELECTING ELDERS, DEACONS AND TRUSTEES

 Nominations shall be made by a representative Nominating Committee of members of the church.
-The committee will be composed as follows: one member from the Board of Elders, one member from either the Board of Trustees or the Board of Deacons, and a majority of three members from the congregation who are not currently serving as an Elder, Deacon, or Trustee.
+The committee will be composed of five members as follows: one member from the Board of Elders, one member from the Board of Trustees and/or the Board of Deacons, and the remainder from the congregation who are not currently serving as an Elder, Deacon, or Trustee.
 The Pastor may be a member of this committee, serving ex-officio and without vote.
 The Nominating Committee will be chosen annually by the Board of Elders.
 No member of the committee shall serve more than three years consecutively.
 The Nominating Committee shall present the name of a potential nominee to the Board of Elders for approval prior to asking the nominee to serve.

 The election of Elders, Deacons, and Trustees will be at the annual meeting of the congregation.
 The Chair of the Board of Elders or designee will explain the purpose of the meeting to members and then proceed to election of Elders, Deacons, and Trustees.
 Nominations from the floor by any member present must be allowed.
 When the number of nominees proposed by the Nominating Committee equals the number of Elders, Deacons, and Trustees to be elected, and no nominations are made from the floor, the congregation may vote by voice vote or show of hands.
 When the number of nominees is greater than the number of Elders, Deacons, or Trustees to be elected, the congregation shall vote by secret ballot.